julien-maurel/js-storage/README.md

 This method return the storage object, so you can:

     storage.setDomain('www.ndd.com').set('foo','value') // Set domain to www.ndd.com and set a new cookie

+### `setSecure()`
+Only on cookieStorage.
+Sets secure flag for cookies (default value is false; only cookies set after setSecure() call will be affected).

+    storage.setSecure(true) // Set secure flag to true

+This method return the storage object, so you can:

+    storage.setSecure(true).set('foo','value') // Set secure flag to true and set a new cookie

 ### `setConf()`
 Only on cookieStorage.